-Upgrading Python to a newer version will require reinstallation of Python packages: Trac itself of course, but also ?easy_install, if you've been using that.
-If you are using Subversion, you'll also need to upgrade the Python bindings for svn.
+Upgrading Python to a newer version will require reinstallation of Python packages: Trac of course; also Reasy_install, if you've been using that.
+Assuming you're using Subversion, you'll also need to upgrade the Python bindings for svn.

 Windows and Python 2.6